ICT-ANS/StarLight.github.io/docs/Bug Summary.md

            ```

 5. Out of memory error.
-* Issue:"out of memory" error when using ModelSpeedup() due to the default value of confidence parameter (8) which results in a batch size of 8 during automatic model export.
+* Problem:"out of memory" error when using ModelSpeedup() due to the default value of confidence parameter (8) which results in a batch size of 8 during automatic model export.
 * Solution: Lower the confidence parameter to 2 to reduce the batch size and avoid the "out of memory" error.
 ![img](../assets/images-bugs/starlight_bugs_20230329115939082.png)